EvanPiro/legiswipe-web/notes/bill-passing.md

 If that vote succeeds, then the bill becomes law.

 If the president does not look at a bill within 10 days, then it becomes law.

-Improvements:
-If the president were non-partisan the bills being passed might benefit from a lack of party allegiance.